pzembrod/cc64/C-lang-subset.md

 - No structs, no unions.
 - No typedef, no enum.
 - No type casts.
-- Only one level of pointer (nothing like char **p).
+- Only one level of pointer (nothing like `char **p`).
 Only 1-dim arrays, accordingly.
 - No goto.
 - No nested switch statements.
+- No implicit `int f(int i)` function declaration.
+All functions must be declared or defined before first calling them.
 - No real preprocessor.
 - - `#define` just defines a constant on the compiler level.
 There's no text substitution as such.